Keiji Nakazawa: Biography

 Immediately after completing I Saw It, Nakazawa began his major work, Hadashi no Gen (Barefoot Gen).
 This series, which eventually filled ten volumes, was based on the same events as I Saw It but expanded and fictionalized, with the young Gen Nakaoka as a stand-in for the author.
 Barefoot Gen depicted the bombing and its aftermath in extremely graphic detail, with Gen's experiences being even more harrowing than Nakazawa's own.
 It also turned a critical eye on the militarization of Japanese society during World War II and on the sometimes abusive dynamics of the traditional family.
-Barefoot Gen was adapted into a trilogy of live action movies, two animated films, and a live action TV drama.
+Barefoot Gen was adapted into a trilogy of live-action movies, two animated films, and a live-action TV drama.

 Nakazawa announced his retirement in September 2009, citing deteriorating diabetes and cataract conditions.
-He cancelled plans for a Barefoot Gen sequel.
+He canceled plans for a Barefoot Gen sequel.
 In September 2010, Nakazawa was diagnosed with lung cancer; in July 2011, metastasis from lung cancer was found.
 He died on December 19, 2012.